electricimp/Salesforce/examples/SmartRefrigerator/README.md

 #### How Electric Imp's connectivity platform works

 The Electric Imp IoT Connectivity Platform has two main components -- the impDevice and the impCloud.
-The impDevice includes a small OS, the impOS, as well as a bytecode virtual machine (VM).
-Inside this VM runs the device code, which in this case consolidates the data gathered by the temperature/humidity/light sensors.
+The impDevice runs the device code, which in this use case consolidates the data gathered by the temperature/humidity/light sensors.
 Each device is paired one-to-one with a "virtual twin" -- or, as we call it, an agent -- in the impCloud.
-This agent code in this example runs the logic on the sensor data and communicates with the Salesforce cloud.
+The device sends this data to its agent, which runs agent code.
+In this example the agent executes the logic on the sensor data (e.g. light values show fridge is open) and communicates with the Salesforce cloud.
 Here's a broad overview of this flow:

 <img src="http://i.imgur.com/fJm7vlO.jpg" width="400">

-The Electric Imp IDE provides all the tools you need to write and deploy the software that will control your imp-enabled connected product.
+The Electric Imp IDE provides all the tools you need to write and deploy the software (to the device and agent) that will control your imp-enabled connected product.
 The IDE runs in a desktop web browser and communicates between the device and cloud solutions.

  If you have want a quick overview of the IDE features please visit the Electric Imp [Dev Center](https://electricimp.com/docs/gettingstarted/ide/).